rgdaddio/bcrypt-linux-c-cpp/README.md

 Included is a test which calls a python script that generates the bcrypt hash and this is then validated using the c/c++ implementation.
-Routines to generate hashes in the test via c/c++ are include as well in comments.
+Routines to generate hashes in the test via c/c++ are included as well they are commented out by default.

 //tested with gcc 4.6.3 ubuntu 12.04